Resources

 Let’s understand these different types of waiting periods in detail.

-At the time of buying a health insurance policy, if you or other insured members of the policy have existing ailments such as hypertension (high blood pressure), diabetes, thyroid, etc., then these ailments are referred to as pre-existing disease/conditions
+Pre-existing disease waiting period: At the time of buying a health insurance policy, if you or other insured members of the policy have existing ailments such as hypertension (high blood pressure), diabetes, thyroid, etc., then these ailments are referred to as pre-existing disease/conditions

 Most traditional health insurance plans cover pre-existing conditions after the completion of the minimum waiting period.
 Group health insurance waiting period may have different terms and conditions.
-Please check with the respective insurance provider for more information.

-Most health insurance plans cover maternity-related expenses and include a newborn baby only after the specified waiting period.
+Waiting period for maternity and newborn baby add-on: Most health insurance plans cover maternity-related expenses and include a newborn baby only after the specified waiting period.
 It can range from 9 months to 3 years.
 The maternity benefit covers the delivery expenses and the newborn baby for the first 3 months.
 However, there are plans that do not cover maternity expenses.
 Make sure you confirm the coverage details before you purchase the plan.

-The initial waiting period in health insurance is the duration from the date of policy commencement to the date from when you can start using the policy’s benefits.
+Initial waiting period: The initial waiting period in health insurance is the duration from the date of policy commencement to the date from when you can start using the policy’s benefits.
 Except for accidental hospitalisation, no other medical expenses are covered during this initial waiting period in health insurance.

-As stated in the previous section, only accidental hospitalisation does not have a waiting period in health insurance.
+Waiting period for accidental hospitalisation: As stated in the previous section, only accidental hospitalisation does not have a waiting period in health insurance.
 All health insurance plans cover accidental hospitalisation from day 1 of your policy commencement date.

 Let’s discuss the important elements of the waiting period in health insurance and how it impacts claim settlements.